Ehanlion/mist_obsidian/2. Missions/Mission, Entering the Green Order.md

 	-  Brown Bear
 	-  Giant Rocktopus (spec)
 	-  Moonbounder
+Have the players roll a History check or something to try and deduce what kind of animals could be found in the [[The Twilight Woods]].
+This is NOT a full list, but it is a good couple that the player could refer to.

 A note on difficulty: A CR 1/4 creature is easier to emulate than a CR 1 creature.
 If setting DCs, they should be a little higher for CR 1 and the number of success required (if thinking in terms of a skill check challenge) should be slightly higher for the task list below.

-I am NOT going to write the *exact* list of tasks that a player would need to emulate for each individual creature and rather stick to a list of generic tasks that are generalized:
+I am NOT going to write the *exact* list of tasks that a player would need to emulate for each individual creature and rather stick to a list of generic tasks that are generalized.
+Ethan, you should create the tasks on the fly if a player chooses a creature:

 **Task List**:
 -  Learn how to walk and move like the creature.